RafaelLaya/ENGR102/README.md

 3. Discoteca 2.0: An improved version of discoteca with an LCD screen displaying useful information and an array of 8 colored LEDs that will light up in a pattern.

 4. Garage: A laser and photosensor systems will detect wheter an obstacle is on the way (usually a car toy) and a servo will open and close the entrance.
 A password (#102, as in ENGR102) has to be entered before the entrance will open.
-The code handles the case where the car does not move (car is stuck!) after he enters the correct password (the servo wont crush the car!).
+The code handles the case where the car does not move (car is stuck!) after he enters the correct password (the servo will not crush the car!).

-5. The final project was Pars (Based on mePed's Robot)
+5. The final project was Pars (Based on the mePed v2 Robot)

 Read the README.md file located in each project to learn more.

-Also as one of the homeworks we had to characterize one of the sensors, I chose the softpotentiometer.
+* In one of the homeworks we had to characterize one of the sensors, I chose the softpotentiometer.
 You can see those measurements in SoftPotReport.pdf and SoftPotExcel.xls